Contact

 Shopify vs WordPress: Comparison of Cloud and Open Source Systems

-Basic principles in comparison: Shopify vs WordPress
+Core principles: Shopify vs WordPress

 That means:

-• no server administration necessary
+• no server management needed

 • automatic updates

-• direct access to themes, templates and apps
+• direct access to themes, templates, and apps

-• full access to the code
+• full access to code

-• Individual customization through plugins and themes
+• deep customization via plugins and themes

 • large community with thousands of extensions